Vegan Food in Napa Valley

 • Metallic taste in the mouth

-• Hair and nail loss
+• Hair and nail loss and brittleness

 Mineral Potassium